orbitalquark/textadept/doc/02_Installation.md

 Please note there may be [compatibility issues][].
 The *textadept* executable is recommended.

-The *textadept-ncurses* and *textadeptjit-ncurses* executables are versions of Textadept for the terminal.
+The *textadept-curses* and *textadeptjit-curses* executables are versions of Textadept for the terminal.
 Run them as you would run the *textadept* and *textadeptjit* executables, but from a terminal instead.